Videos: Pixologic unveils ZBrush 4R7

 And while it isn’t ZBrush 5, if you’re a registered user, it has the benefit of being yet another free update – at least, if you don’t want the KeyShot functionality.

-The 32-bit edition of ZBrush 4R7, the public beta of the 64-bit edition, KeyShot for ZBrush and the ZBrush to KeyShot bridge are all due to be released simultaneously – although so far, Pixologic hasn’t announced the date.
+The 32-bit edition of ZBrush 4R7, the public beta of the 64-bit edition, KeyShot for ZBrush and the ZBrush to KeyShot bridge are all due to be released simultaneously – although Pixologic hasn’t yet announced the date.